Generic Name: doxercalciferol (dox-ehr-kal-SIFF-eh-role)

 - LAB TESTS, including calcium, phosphate, alkaline phosphate, and parathyroid hormone blood levels or urine calcium levels, may be performed to monitor your progress or to check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, discuss with your doctor the benefits and risks of using Hectorol capsules during pregnancy.
-It is unknown if Hectorol capsules is excreted in breast milk.
+It is unknown if Hectorol capsules are excreted in breast milk.
 Do not breast-feed while taking Hectorol capsules.

 Possible side effects of Hectorol capsules: